bbauska/CAD101en/README.md

 These settings are simple.
 Generally, follow these guidelines:

 -   When a color is specified, use Red-Green-Blue (RGB) hexadecimal light values.

--   When a size is specified, use pixels (indicated by a px after the number); an em, which is indicated by em after the number (that is, the size of the font multiplied by the specified number); or a percentage, which is indicated by a % after the number.
+-   When a size is specified, use pixels (indicated by apx after the number); an em, which is indicated by em after the number (that is, the size of the font multiplied by the specified number); or a percentage, which is indicated by a % after the number.

--   Text can be aligned left, right, or center.
+-   Text can be aligned left,right, or center.

 -   Floats can also be left or right.

 -   Vertical alignments must be top, middle, or bottom.

 -   Fonts can be any specific font or font family (serif, sans-serif, or monospace) or even a downloadable font.

 One of the most important decisions you must make when you are determining the design of your website is whether to use a fluid or a fixed layout.

 A fluid layout is a layout in which the height and width of elements is flexible and can expand or contract based on the browser window, the operating system, and other user preferences.

 You specify these elements mostly by using percentages and ems.

 A fixed layout is a layout where you specify the height and width of elements, and those values remain the same regardless of which operating system or browser you use to access the website.

 You specify these elements mostly by using pixels.

 When determining the layout, consider also the pros and cons for fluid and fixed layouts.